draff1800/nodejs-express-mysql-demo/README.md

 # node-and-express-example-api
 An API I coded at home with Node.js and Express.

+Interacts with a MySQL database and offers a range of GET, POST, PUT and DELETE endpoints.